Western New England University: Athletics

-WNEU athletics teams (nicknamed the Bears) participate in 14 sports programs, competing in the Conference of New England of NCAA Division III.
+WNEU athletics teams (nicknamed the Golden Bears) participate in 14 sports programs, competing in the Conference of New England of NCAA Division III.
 Western New England's teams include men's and women's basketball, cross country, lacrosse, ice hockey, outdoor track and field, soccer, tennis, and wrestling.

 Men's sports include baseball and football while women's sports include field hockey, softball, swimming, and volleyball.

 Notable persons

 Alumni

 Western New England University has 43,000 alumni.
 The Western New England University School of Law has more than 7,000 alumni, while the MBA and MSA programs have nearly 6,000 alumni.
 The general University alumni magazine used to be called The Communicator.
 The School of Law alumni magazine is called Perspectives.
 A new magazine launched in 2019 called WNE: The Magazine of Western New England University.